xumzheng/microsoft-graph-docs/api-reference/beta/api/chats-getallmessages-delta.md

 GET /users/{id | user-principal-name}/chats/getAllMessages/delta?model=B
 ```

-`$top` parameter is configurable only at the start of the synchronization.
-If this parameter is included in subsequent requests, new value will be ignored and the original one will be used instead.
+The `$top` parameter is configurable only at the beginning of the synchronization.
+If this parameter is included in subsequent requests, the new value is ignored, and the original is used instead.

 ```http
 GET /users/{id}/chats/getAllMessages/delta?$top=50
  ```

-There is limited support for `$filter` parameter.
+There is limited support for the `$filter` parameter.
 The only supported $filter expression is `$filter=lastModifiedDateTime+gt+{value}`.

 ```http
 GET /users/{id}/chats/getAllMessages/delta?$top=50&$filter=lastModifiedDateTime gt 2020-06-04T18:03:11.591Z
  ```
- `$orderby` parameter is not supported.
+ The `$orderby` parameter is not supported.
 The return order of items is not guaranteed; default ordering is `DESC` but `updated` and `deleted` items take priority over pending items.

 ## Request headers
 | Header       | Value |